-Nadler advises preparing three questions to ask the interviewer as part of University of Rochester’s three-times-four model for preparing for interviews.
+Nadler advises preparing three questions to ask the interviewer as part of the University of Rochester’s three-times-four model for preparing for interviews.
 This involves being ready to:

 - Note three requirements or roles of the position you’re interviewing for